SeamlAI/dukani/DEPLOYMENT.md

 Railway will automatically deploy using the configuration files:
 - `railway.json` - Railway-specific settings
+- `nixpacks.toml` - Node.js 18 build configuration
 - `.nvmrc` - Node.js version specification
 - `package.json` - Dependencies and scripts

+### Alternative: Docker Deployment

+If Nixpacks continues to have issues, you can deploy using Docker:

+1. In Railway dashboard, go to your project settings
+2. Under "Deploy", change from "Nixpacks" to "Dockerfile"
+3. Railway will use the included `Dockerfile` which guarantees Node.js 18.20.5

 ## WhatsApp Setup on Railway